oksdolm/RMA/README.md

 # RMA
 RMA is the extension of SQL and column store MonetDB with matrix operations defined over relations, that preserve contextual information.
-Detailed information is given in the ppaer "A relational matrix algebra and its implementation in a column store",  SIGMOD2020, and in our technical report http://arxiv.org/abs/2004.05517.
+Detailed information is given in the paper `"A relational matrix algebra and its implementation in a column store"`,  SIGMOD 2020, and in our technical report http://arxiv.org/abs/2004.05517.

 This repositoty includes the implementation of selected Relational Matrix Algebra operations in MonetDB.